What Size AC Unit Do I Need?

 While there are formulas available to help you estimate the right sized AC unit for your home, the easiest and most accurate method is to rely on a Carrier® HVAC dealer.
 They’ll be able to precisely measure your home, weigh each of the factors that go into the equation, and provide an accurate assessment of the right-sized equipment for your home.

-AC Unit Size Calculation
+Air Conditioner Size Calculation

 To determine the best fit for an HVAC system for your home, your local dealer will perform what is called a “load calculation”.
 This will tell you the amount of cooling capacity required to maintain a consistent temperature within the home.
 Your dealer will compile information like square footage, window and door area, insulation quality and climate to figure out just how much heating and cooling capacity is required by your system.